KaleyraVideo/VideoiOSSDK/README.md

 ## Looking for other platforms?

 If you're looking for the Android platform head over to our [Android repository][android] to get the latest SDK version.
 We also ship a Cordova plugin for Hybrid applications, head over to our [Cordova repository][cordova] to get our latest plugin version.
+Even more, we ship a Xamarin binding suitable for Xamarin Native or Xamarin Forms apps, you can find it using NuGet, head over to our [Xamarin binding repository][xamarin] for more information.

 ## Support